davidmoten/odata-client/README.md

 ## How to build
 `mvn clean install`

+## Background
+The main actively supported java clients for OData 4 services are [Apache Olingo](https://github.com/apache/olingo-odata4) and the [SDL OData Framework](https://github.com/sdl/odata).
+However, neither of these projects generate all of the code you might need.
+Olingo generates some code but you still have to read the metadata xml to know what you can do with the generated classes.
+This project *odata-client* generates nearly all the code you need so that you just follow auto-complete on the available methods to navigate the data.

+Microsoft Graph is an OData 4 service with a Java SDK being developed on  [https://github.com/microsoftgraph/msgraph-sdk-java/](github).
+Progress is slow and steady (but happening) on this client (8 Nov 2018) and it can do a lot already.
+My frustrations with the design of this client gave rise to an investigation into generating clients for OData services in general and that investigation turned into this project.

 ## How to generate java classes for an OData service
 Add *odata-client-maven-plugin* and *build-helper-maven-plugin* to your `pom.xml` as per [odata-client-msgraph/pom.xml](odata-client-plugin/pom.xml).
 You'll also need to save a copy of the service metadata (at http://SERVICE_ROOT/$metadata) to a file in your `src/odata` directory.
 Once everything is in place a build of your maven project will generate the classes and make them available as source (that's what the *build-helper-maven-plugin* does).